Vladislav716/vladislav716/README.md

 ### Overview

-`Vladislav Ivanilov` is a highly efficient and reliable professional who possesses a broad skill set focused on web and mobile application development, and worked on a range of products with clients from working on scalability obstacles in production engineering at `Tensail Analytics`, `JustGetvisible`, `Simakos`, and `Sucsellful` with the objective to develop programming solutions and launch new applications. `Vladislav Ivanilov` focus on creating code that is easy to read, maintain, and test to optimize the developer’s experience and optimizing the overall functionality and aesthetics of the applications themselves.
+`Valentin Volkov` is a highly efficient and reliable professional who possesses a broad skill set focused on web and mobile application development, and worked on a range of products with clients from working on scalability obstacles in production engineering at `Tensail Analytics`, `JustGetvisible`, `Simakos`, and `Sucsellful` with the objective to develop programming solutions and launch new applications. `Vladislav Ivanilov` focus on creating code that is easy to read, maintain, and test to optimize the developer’s experience and optimizing the overall functionality and aesthetics of the applications themselves.

 #### ✨ Technical Stacks ✨